hyperledger/fabric/docs/source/cc_launcher.md

 When an `externalBuilder` configuration is present, the peer will iterate over the list of builders in the order provided, invoking `bin/detect` until one completes successfully.
 If no builder completes `detect` successfully, the peer will fallback to using the legacy Docker build process implemented within the peer.
 This means that external builders are completely optional.

 In the example above, the peer will attempt to use "my-golang-builder", followed by "noop-builder", and finally the peer internal build process.

+If you do not need to fallback to the legacy Docker build process for your chaincodes, you can remove the Docker endpoint from the peer `core.yaml` `vm.endpoint` configuration.
+This will also remove the Docker daemon health check.

 ## Chaincode packages